Skip to content

 • Most of your debt is unsecured (credit cards, medical, personal loans).

-• Your assets fit within state exemptions (most consumer filers do).
+• Assets fit within state exemptions (most consumer filers do).

-• You want the fastest path to discharge (typically 4–6 months).
+• You want the fastest path to discharge (4–6 months).

 • You haven't received a Chapter 7 discharge in the last 8 years.